BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Related Works

 Research related to LLMs in the field of beamforming design is still in its early stages.
 For instance, the authors in \cite{2025:Sheng} leveraged LLMs to model beamforming prediction as a time series, thereby enhancing the robustness of beamforming.
 Similarly, the authors in \cite{2025:liu} designed an MoE-LoRA fine-tuning framework, which enables the transfer of LLMs to various downstream tasks, including Radio Environment Modeling, Channel Reconstruction, and Beam Management.
 Furthermore, the authors in \cite{2025:zheng} proposed BeamLLM to address the high training overhead and latency challenges in the beamforming task for millimeter-wave systems.
 Building on this, the authors in \cite{2025:tianyue} introduced a multi-task framework based on LLMs, enabling simultaneous multi-user precoding, signal detection, and channel prediction.
-These advancements primarily focus on the high-layer communications systems, but similar innovative approaches are beginning to be explored in the context of physical layer optimization.
-For example, the authors in \cite{2024:lee} used channel gains and corresponding transmit power strategies into the LLM and perform power allocation using a few-shot learning approach.
+These advancements primarily focus on the higher-layer communications systems, but similar innovative approaches are beginning to be explored in the context of physical-layer optimization.
+For example, the authors in \cite{2024:lee} incorporated channel gains and corresponding transmit power strategies into the LLM and performed power allocation using a few-shot learning approach.
 The study demonstrated that the LLM can automatically understand and apply the optimal power allocation principle based on the water-filling algorithm without the need for retraining.
 In \cite{2025:guo}, the authors leveraged LLMs to boost the performance of AI-driven CSI feedback in various contexts.
-By incorporating the channel distribution as a prompt within the decoder, they significantly improve the accuracy of channel reconstruction. and channel prediction\cite{2024:boxun} The authors in \cite{2024:boxun} froze most of the parameters of the LLM and fine-tune only a few specific modules to predict future downlink CSI in MIMO systems, thereby enabling efficient cross-modality knowledge transfer.
-In addition, they design customized modules tailored to the characteristics of channel data to enhance the model’s adaptability and prediction performance.
+By incorporating the channel distribution as a prompt within the decoder, they significantly improved the accuracy of channel reconstruction and channel prediction\cite{2024:boxun}.
+The authors in \cite{2024:boxun} froze most of the parameters of the LLM and fine-tuned only a few specific modules to predict future downlink CSI in multiple-input multiple-output systems, thereby enabling efficient cross-modality knowledge transfer.
+In addition, they designed customized modules tailored to the characteristics of channel data to enhance the model’s adaptability and prediction performance.